Force over Distance: Chapter 41

 //Not categorically,// Riley said carefully. //It depends on his intentions.//

-//Can’t you just look at all his simultaneous paths and figure out his intentions?// Young asked, surreptitiously pulling against the cords that restrained him.
+//Can’t you just look at all his simultaneous paths and figure him out?//

 //We can’t,// Riley said. //Too few arrays exist to make a definitive decision.//